-To what extent and why do the central institutions for environmental and economy-environment governance at the global level lack both the comprehensive organizational capacity and trade-related relevance of the regional institutions within North America?
-The easy answer is to see the former as merely a lagging governance system, destined to catch up to their long established, well developed global economic colleagues with a growing realization of the functional ecological needs of the global ecosystem and with the fading of such familiar inhibitors as the greater number and diversity of countries involved, the lesser visibility of transborder environmental problems, burden sharing and other collective action problems and the like.
+If regionalism remains of restricted relevance, is there any prospect that reinforcing the existing UN-based system will produce the desired sustainable development outcomes?
+Here one must ask why the existing, largely UN-based institutions for environmental and economy-environment governance at the global level lack both the comprehensive organizational capacity and trade-related relevance of the North America ones?
+The easy answer is to see the global environmental organizations as merely a lagging governance system, destined to catch up to their long established, well developed global economic colleagues.
+Such a process would come with a growing realization of the functional ecological needs of the global ecosystem and with the fading of such familiar inhibitors as the greater number and diversity of countries involved, the lesser visibility of transborder environmental problems, burden sharing and other collective action problems and the like.
 Yet both the underlying diagnosis and the implied prescription - strengthening the UN-centered system in lapidary like fashion - may be fundamentally misplaced.